masonphung/masonphung/README.md

 Enthusiastic Data Scientist with an engineering and marketing background.
 I believe in the power of data to drive businesses forward and create meaningful results for companies.

-- A Data Scientist who strong in both SQL/NoSQL analytics & visualization & modelling with a solid base in Statistics and Database Management.
+- Strong in both SQL/NoSQL analytics & visualization & modelling with a solid base in Statistics and Database Management.
 - Strong in big data analytics.
 - Trained with CV & NLP tasks at Macquarie Uni.
 Good understanding of LLMs.
 - Experienced with graph data (Neo4j).